AgenturPottkinder/typo3_forum/README.md

 * Adjust Multilanguality
 * Unload Bootstrap CSS and JS from Template and set this to own template
 * File Upload
+* Remove report workflow icons field from backend and database